 NO SPOILERS, but trigger warnings…

-Hey Guys, I’m back again!
-Im sorry I missed Wednesday’s beauty post as I was working on submitting, and finishing, my final undergrad essay for uni.
-I’m sure you can forgive me and I’ll double the dosage of beauty this week to compensate.
+Hey Guys, back again!
+I’m sorry I missed Wednesday’s beauty post as I was working on submitting, and finishing, my final undergrad essay for uni.
+I’m sure you can forgive me and I’ll double the dosage of beauty posts this week to compensate.

 Skin and Bone by Kathryn Fox.
 I purchased this book I believe a couple of years ago, maybe more, from a local charity shop.
 If you read last week’s Sunday Book Club you will know that I’m a sucker for cheap books and I love buying books for £2.00 or better yet, 3 for a £1.00!
-Buying these cheaper books, or deals that may be present, helps expand my reading range.
-Almost all of the books present on my overly filled bookshelf come from charity shops.
+Almost all of the books present on my bookshelf come from charity shops.

 ‘The corpse of a young woman is found bludgeoned, frozen and burnt to death.
 Then the post-mortem reveals that she recently gave birth and evidence suggests the baby may still be alive.